cryptonote-labs/monero-site/_i18n/es/resources/user-guides/solo_mine_GUI.md

 {% assign version = '1.1.0' | split: '.' %}
 {% include disclaimer.html translated="false" version=page.version %}
 It is very easy to solo mine with the official GUI.
-If you have not done so already, go to the <a href="{{site.baseurl}}/downloads/">Monero downloads page</a> and download the official GUI for your operating system.
-Then, run the setup and be patient as Monero synchronizes with the network.
+If you have not done so already, go to the <a href="{{site.baseurl}}/downloads/">Masari Supreme downloads page</a> and download the official GUI for your operating system.
+Then, run the setup and be patient as Masari Supreme synchronizes with the network.
 You should see that it displays "Connected" in the lower left corner.

 <img src="png/solo_mine_GUI/01.PNG" style="width: 600px;"/>